redlfox/resource-search-download-archive/README.md

 #### Google
 url parameters

-filter=0 lr=lang_zh-CN num=50 udm=18 nfpr=1
+filter=0 lr=lang_zh-CN num=50 nfpr=1

-Searching snippets
+Search Snippets
-* inurl:bbs OR inurl:topic OR inurl:thread OR inurl:viewtopic OR inurl:forum OR inurl:threads OR inurl:forums OR inurl:showtopic OR inurl:tid OR inurl:archiver
+*Search forums: ` inurl:bbs OR inurl:topic OR inurl:thread OR inurl:viewtopic OR inurl:forum OR inurl:threads OR inurl:forums OR inurl:showtopic OR inurl:tid OR inurl:archiver ` or applying &udm=18 parameter to your google search url
 #### Others

 https://www.etools.ch/